lumentut/db2_query/README.md

 Note: Version 0.1.0 use `Db2Query` namespace.
 Version 0.2 use `DB2Query`.
 At version 0.3.0 we use `Db2Query`  , revert back to the previous namespace.

 ### Basic Usage
 Create query class by using `rails generate` commands.
+For example:

 ```bash
 rails g query SalesQuery --module CustomerModule --queries by_customer --defines by_salesman --lambdas in_range
 ```
 This will create `app/queries/customer_module/sales_query.rb` file in `app/queries` directory.
 Please run `rails g query --help` to get more information on how to use file generator.

 Note that in the SQL statement, `$`symbol is used as column name prefix.